menuPujie BlackPujie Black logo

 Layer transformation automation

-To automate the position, size, rotation and visibility of a layer, select the layer in the layer list and tap the automation icon on the header bar.
-This will show the following popup menu.
+To automate the position, size, rotation and visibility of a layer, select the layer in the layer list and tap the automation icon next to the add layer butto.

 If one of the layer automation types is assigned, the button will show a darker background.
 Furthermore, the layer in the layer-list will show the automation icon, indicating that this layer uses automation.